What is a Credit Union?

 FSU Credit Union offers very competitive rates on everything from savings accounts to auto and home loans, in part because we are a nonprofit agency with no investors to satisfy.
 We also have lower marketing costs and overhead than commercial institutions.
 Thus, we can pay our members above-average rates on deposits and charge below-average rates on loans and credit cards.

 Is My Money Safe?

 Although credit unions generally pay higher rates on savings accounts and other types of investments than banks, those higher rates don’t necessarily translate into higher risk.
 That’s because virtually every credit union across the nation has federal deposit insurance.
-Just like FDIC insurance at banks, savings are insured to at least $250,000.
+Just like FDIC insurance at banks, savings are insured up to $250,000.
 The federal insurance safety net at credit unions is provided by the National Credit Union Administration (NCUA), a U.S. Government agency.
 Additionally, the credit union insurance (just like the FDIC) is backed by the full faith and credit of the United States government.
 In fact, no one with their savings at a federally insured credit union has ever lost a dime of their savings.